History of the Telstra Research Laboratories

 Copies of all RLR's are held at the National Archives in Burwood, Victoria, Australia.

->Research Laboratory Report Number 1 (jpeg)
+> Research Laboratory Report Number 1

 Note that the above report is signed by S. H. Witt, the first Director of the Laboratories.

->Listings of Research Laboratories Reports
+> Listings of Research Laboratories Reports

 The most prolific publisher of Research Laboratories Report was John Semple with a total of 110 reports.